Ayaz20009/RAG-Demo-ImproveSummary/README.md

-# Project Title: Retrieval Augmented Generation Using MongoDB Atlas and OpenAI
+# Retrieval Augmented Generation Using MongoDB Atlas and OpenAI

 ## Overview